Bone Disorders in Dogs

 Reduced bone mass, bone deformities, bony growths, fractures, and loose teeth (rubber jaw) are all conditions that can result from nutritional disturbances.
 These disturbances affect parathyroid hormone function and the metabolism of calcium and vitamins in the body.
-Specific causes may include an unbalanced diet resulting in an abnormally high level of parathyroid hormone (secondary nutritional hyperparathyroidism) or an abnormally high level of parathyroid hormone causing kidney damage (renal hyperparathyroidism), a deficiency of vitamin D, and excessive intake of vitamin A. Diagnosis is by blood tests, x‑rays, and identification of any underlying nutritional cause.
+Specific causes may include an unbalanced diet resulting in an abnormally high level of parathyroid hormone (secondary nutritional hyperparathyroidism) or an abnormally high level of parathyroid hormone caused by kidney damage (secondary renal hyperparathyroidism), a deficiency of vitamin D, and excessive intake of vitamin A. Diagnosis is by blood tests, x-rays, and identification of any underlying nutritional cause.
 Treatment is aimed at reversing the specific cause.
 Surgery is rarely needed.

 Skeletal tumors can be benign or malignant (cancerous).
 They can either begin in the bone or spread from other areas of the body.
 The most common primary bone tumor is osteosarcoma of the radius, humerus, femur, or tibia.

 Signs include lameness, bone swelling, and fractures of the bone that are not caused by injury.
 X-rays of the affected limb can help confirm the diagnosis.
 Chest x-rays should be performed to look for any original tumors that may be spreading to the bones.
 A bone biopsy is required to confirm the diagnosis.

 The outlook for recovery is guarded.
 Untreated animals rarely live more than several months.
 The recommended treatments are limb amputation and chemotherapy, which in many cases can double survival times.
 On average, dogs live for 5 months after amputation.